murthy-chelankuri/k8s-mcp-server/third-party-licenses.windows.md

-# GitHub MCP Server dependencies
+# Kubernetes MCP Server dependencies

-The following open source dependencies are used to build the [github/github-mcp-server][] GitHub Model Context Protocol Server.
+The following open source dependencies are used to build the [briankscheong/k8s-mcp-server][] Kubernetes Model Context Protocol Server.

 ## Go Packages